tmpethick/tmpethick.github.io/_sources/index.md

 # Short bio

-I am currently doing a PhD at EPFL in the [LIONS][lions] lab with Prof. Volkan Cevher, where I am mostly interested in nonmonotone games.
+I am currently finishing my PhD at EPFL in the [LIONS][lions] lab with Prof. Volkan Cevher, where I've broadly been interested in optimization for machine learning with a focus on stable training of deep learning models.
+During my studies, I interned with Amazon and ETH Zürich.

 [lions]: https://lions.epfl.ch/